MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-rai-faq.md

 The system might not be able to process long prompts, such as hundreds of thousands of characters.

-Use of Security Copilot in Microsoft Entra might be subject to usage limits or capacity throttling.
+Use of Security Copilot embedded in Microsoft Entra might be subject to usage limits or capacity throttling.
 Even short prompts can take time (up to several minutes) and require a high number of security consumption units.

 ##  What operational factors and settings allow for effective and responsible use of Security Copilot in Microsoft Entra?

-You can use everyday words to describe what you’d like Copilot for Security to do.
+You can use everyday words to describe what you’d like Security Copilot to do.
 For example: *Find this user* or *Who owns this group?*

 You can also choose from a set of prompts provided in Security Copilot in Microsoft Entra and select from a set of suggested prompts to continue a conversation.

 You can provide feedback about a response, including reporting anything unacceptable to Microsoft.

-##  How do I provide feedback on Security Copilot in Microsoft Entra?
+##  How do I provide feedback on Security Copilot embedded in Microsoft Entra?

 You have the option of providing feedback whenever you receive output from Security Copilot embedded in Microsoft Entra.
 When a response is inaccurate, incomplete, or unclear, give it a thumbs down and indicate one or more categories to flag any objectionable output.
 You can also confirm when responses are useful and accurate by giving it a thumbs up.
 These buttons appear at the bottom of every Security Copilot response and your feedback goes directly to Microsoft to help us improve.